UKHomeOffice/ucd-automate-prototype-setup/README.md

 **Important:** These settings are saved in `.prototype-config` which is gitignored and **never committed** to version control.

-## 📦 HOW TO SETUP A NEW PROTOTYPE
+## How to set up a new project

-Follow these instructions every time you start a new project.
+Follow these instructions everytime you start a new project.

+In terminal run the `./new-prototype.sh` script and give your project a lower case name - this will be used for the project folder name

 ```bash
 ./new-prototype.sh my-project-name
 ```
-Because this works with your saved folder path in setup file, you don't need to specify the full path
+This works with your saved folder path in setup file, you don't need to specify the full path

 Or run without arguments to be prompted: